rikukissa/redux-isolated-apps/README.md

 - Integrates well with middlewares and store enhancers like redux-saga, redux-observable & redux-loop

 **Cons:**
+- Subspaced component's state becomes a part of your app's store state, which by default means, that you have to define a location for that explicitly in your reducer.
+This makes it a bit tricky to dynamically add new subspaced components.
+However, there is an additional library [redux-dynamic-reducer](https://github.com/ioof-holdings/redux-dynamic-reducer) for addressing this problem.
+- The reducer & action creators are dependant on the main app's middlewares / store enhancers.
+Using redux-thunk / redux-loop in the subspaced component's logic forces the app to also have them installed.
+This is not a problem with substores.
 - It didn't support redux-loop when I first started using it, but I managed to fix this by writing a wrapper function, that now can be found as the [`redux-subspace-loop`](https://github.com/ioof-holdings/redux-subspace/tree/master/packages/redux-subspace-loop) package on npm.
--

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).